I often travel to Singapore because it’s not far away from Thailand. But like what most people say, Singapore ain’t such a big place.

 So what did I learn from my Thai friends?

 I checked out their Facebook business page and saw they have 13,000 likes.
-And they have four salon branches.
+They have four salon branches.
 That’s quite impressive.
-But I can’t rely on Facebook for my first ever nail salon review for Bangkok.
+But I can’t rely on Facebook for my first-ever nail salon review for Bangkok.

 And I’m sure as hell not going to get my nails painted for the sake of this blog.

-Thankfully two of my wife’s best friends wanted to have their nails done at Glamour Girls recently.
-So my wife and I tagged along so we could check out the place and snap some photos too.
+Thankfully, two of my wife’s best friends recently wanted their nails done at Glamour Girls.
+My wife and I tagged along to check out the nail salon and snap some photos.

-The Best Nail Salon in Bangkok (With reasonable rates you won’t find in major tourists areas)
+The Best Nail Salon in Bangkok (With reasonable rates you won’t find in major tourist areas)

 Bangkok is a huge city and nail salons with manicure and pedicure spa services are plenty.
 So I primarily focused on an area that I’m very familiar with and one that is super easy for foreign tourists to get to.

-Also, I know that the best nail salon in Bangkok I recommend to my blog audience also has to have staff on premise that can speak and understand some English.
+Also, I know that the best nail salon in Bangkok I recommend to my blog audience also has staff on site who can speak and understand English.

-The fact is, if you don’t want to pay a lot of money but still want fantastic looking nails for 250THB within Bangkok, you will have to get out of the main tourists areas like Sukhumvit, Siam Square, Thonglor and Pratunam, where tons of expensive nail salons businesses can be found.
+The fact is if you don’t want to pay a lot of money.
+But want fantastic-looking nails for 250THB by skilled nail technicians in central Bangkok, you will have to get out of the main tourist areas of Sukhumvit, Siam Square, Thonglor, and Pratunam, where tons of expensive nail salon businesses can be found.

-Even MBK Mall which has a lot of nail salons charge expensive prices.
+Even MBK Mall which has many nail salons charges expensive prices.
 I’ve been told most of the customers inside MBK nail salons aren’t even locals but practically all tourists.

-My Thai lady friends recommended I write a blog review about Glamour Girls Nail Art Salon which is located inside the Amaranta Hotel in Bangkok’s fun and exciting Huai Khwang district.
-Out of the four GG nail salons in Bangkok, the Amaranta hotel branch is the easiest for tourists to reach as it’s closer to Chatuchak Weekend Market and train station.
+My Thai lady friends recommended I write a blog review about Glamour Girls Nail Art Salon located in Huai Khwang near central Bangkok and the famous Chatuchak Weekend Market.
+Out of the four GG nail salons in Bangkok, the Huai Khwang branch is the easiest for tourists to reach as it’s close to Huai Khwang MRT subway station.

-Glamour Girls is a tourist friendly shop because it’s easy to find, has plenty of nail polish colors, a large selection of glitters, nail accessories and charms.
-And they usually have someone who can speak English too on site.
+Glamour Girls is a tourist-friendly shop because it’s easy to find, has plenty of nail polish colors, and a large selection of glitters, nail accessories, and charms.
+They usually have someone who can speak English on site.

-However, from what I’ve gathered out of all the nail shops in the area, Glamour Girls has a reputation for nail artistry like tattoo artists pride themselves for their own specialized craft.
+However, from what I’ve gathered out of all the nail shops in the area, Glamour Girls has a reputation for nail artistry as tattoo artists pride themselves on their specialized craft.

-Plus Glamour Girls have a popular hand and feet spa package that cost only 1300THB.
-A popular choice for most customers before getting colors painted on their nails.
+Plus Glamour Girls has a popular hand and foot spa package for 1050THB.
+A popular service for many customers before getting colors painted on their nails.
 And yes they do provide spa mani and pedi service for men.

 Top Five Reasons Why My Thai Friends Recommend Glamour Girls Nail Art Salon to Tourists

-3. Just like a tattoo parlor, this nail salon specializes in creative one of a kind nail art.
+Just like a tattoo parlor, this nail salon specializes in creative one-of-a-kind nail art.

-4. They have English speaking staff on premise.
+They have one English-speaking staff on the premises.

-5. Glamour Girls uses genuine branded nail polish products only.
-I learned that a lot of small budget nail salons in Bangkok use fake knock off or inferior nail polish products that won’t last long.
+Glamour Girls uses genuine branded nail polish products only.
+I learned that a lot of small-budget nail salons in Bangkok use fake knockoffs or inferior nail polish products that won’t last long.

 But if you’re reading this and enjoy getting your nails done all pretty then you know what I’m talking about.

-Also one of the primary reasons why Thai locals go to Glamour Girls Nail Salon for acrylic and gel nail extension is because one or two of their salon technicians won nail competitions.
+Also one of the primary reasons Thai locals go to Glamour Girls Nail Salon for acrylic and gel nail extensions is because one or two of their salon technicians won nail competitions.

-It’s like you can win anything for doing anything these days.
-I’m still waiting for my blogger of the decade award…
+It’s like you can win anything for doing anything today.
+I’m still waiting for my Blogger of the Decade award…

-I’ve been informed if you do the same services in central tourists areas you’ll be paying 2 to 3 times more.
-And that’s without any nail art and other extras.
+I’ve been informed if you do the same services in central tourist areas you’ll be paying 2 to 3 times more.
+And that’s without polish and the extras.

 How Much They Charge: Mani and Pedi Prices

-You can check out their website for how much they charge for their nail salon services.
+You can check out their website to see how much they charge for their nail salon services.
 But here is the basic rate for their most common services:

-• Gel Extension – 1800THB with no gel polish color included.
+Gel Extension – 1600THB with no gel polish color included.
 They use CND products for gel extensions.

 They only charge 50THB for removing old colors.